 50 Units of free basic electricity per month is provided to all indigent household consumers registered by the municipality.
-The monthly cost component of 50 KWh electricity per registered indigent household consumer must also be paid over to Eskom where electricity is supplied directly by Eskom to such consumers.
+The monthly cost component of 50 KWh electricity per registered indigent household consumer must also be paid over to Eskom as the supplier of the electricity.